Southern logo

 Target Market

-• Residential, commercial, and industrial customers
+• Residential, commercial, industrial customers

 Differentiation